-Irina Bezsonova, Ph.D.Assistant Professor, Department of Molecular Biology and Biophysics
+Irina Bezsonova, Ph.D.Associate Professor, Department of Molecular Biology and Biophysics

 Co-Director, Graduate Program in Molecular Biology and Biochemistry

 |M.S.||Moscow State University||Bio-organic Chemistry|

 |Ph.D.||University of Toronto||Structural Biology|

 |Fellowship||International Soros Science Education Program||Outstanding achievements in the study of science|